StructuresComp/dismech-rods/README.md

 ./dismech.sh
 ```
 Modifications to the examples can be made easily by changing the parameters shown below.
-If you want to run another example, simply replace the `robotDescription.cpp` file and recompile.
+If you want to run another example, simply replace the `robot_description.cpp` file and recompile.
 Users can also simply build all examples from the start.
 To do so, run the following:
 ```bash
 mkdir build && cd build